nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Lewdness with a child under 16

-N. R.S 201.230 defines “lewdness with a minor under 16 years” as committing any malicious or lewd act upon the body or any part of the body of a minor under the age of 16 for the purpose of sexual gratification of the defendant or the minor.
+N. R.S 201.230 defines “lewdness with a minor under 16 years” as committing any malicious or lewd act upon the body or any part of the body of a minor under the age of 16 for sexual gratification of the defendant or the minor.

 This touching is not limited to the sexual organs alone.
 It may be anywhere on the body of the minor child, provided the conduct was done with sexual intent.